Discover the Uses for Cream of Tartar – What Is Cream of Tartar

 Probably not M-K-H, but if they don’t they should!

 Cream of tartar, (potassium hydrogen tartrate) is a fine white powder that forms inside wine barrels during the wine making process.
-It helps to help control the pH of fermenting grape juice and also acts as a preservative for the wine.
+It helps to control the pH of fermenting grape juice and also acts as a preservative for the wine.

-Culinary uses for cream of tartar
+Culinary Uses for Cream of Tartar

 Cream of tartar is used as a stabilizing agent and is added:

-- // To candies or frostings to give them a creamier texture.
+- To candies or frostings to give them a creamier texture.

-- // To stabilize whipped cream, helps to maintain its texture and volume.
+- To stabilize whipped cream, helps to maintain its texture and volume.

-- // To prevent the crystallization of sugar syrups.
+- To prevent the crystallization of sugar syrups.

 Additionally it is used as a component of:

-- // Baking powder, as an acid ingredient to activate baking soda.
+- Baking powder, as an acid ingredient to activate baking soda.
 Mix 2 parts cream of tartar to one part baking soda and you have baking powder.

-- // Sodium-free salt substitutes, in combination with potassium chloride (check with your doctor before using this as a salt replacement).
+- Sodium-free salt substitutes, in combination with potassium chloride (check with your doctor before using this as a salt replacement).

-Household uses for Cream of Tartar
+Household Uses for Cream of Tartar

-This is where Cream of Tartar really “shines”
+This is where Cream of Tartar really “shines”:

-- // Mixed with an acidic liquid such as lemon juice or white vinegar, make a paste to clean metal pans such as brass, aluminum or copper.
+- Mixed with an acidic liquid such as lemon juice or white vinegar, make a paste to clean metal pans such as brass, aluminum or copper.

-- // Mix with water to remove light stains from porcelain.
+- Mix with water to remove light stains from porcelain.

-- // Make a paste out of cream of tartar and lemon juice and apply to laundry stains.
+- Make a paste out of cream of tartar and lemon juice and apply to laundry stains.
 Let it sit for about 20 minutes and then throw it in the wash.

-- // Mix it into a paste with hydrogen peroxide and clean rust from garden hand tools.
+- Mix it into a paste with hydrogen peroxide and clean rust from garden hand tools.
 According to Wikipedia – The paste is applied and allowed to set for a few hours and then washed off with a baking soda/water solution.
 Another rinse with water, a thorough drying and a thin application of oil will protect the file from further rusting.

-- // I’ve also heard that mixing it into a paste with vinegar will repel ants, but I haven’t tried it myself.
+- I’ve also heard that mixing it into a paste with vinegar will repel ants, but I haven’t tried it myself.
 You could try placing the paste over their “ant highways” and see if it will keep them out of the house.